 - neutrino telescopes and dark matter experiments

-- atom and ion traps
+- precision spectroscopy and magnetometry, as well as experiments using atom and ion traps

 - reactor-based experiments with cold and ultra-cold neutrons